optakt/flow-dps/docs/introduction.md

 ## Getting Started

-The Flow Data Provisioning Service (DPS) is a web service that maintains and provides access to the history of the Flow execution state.
+The Flow Data Provisioning Service (DPS) is a service that maintains and provides access to the history of the Flow execution state.

 The reason for this need is that the in-memory execution state is pruned after 300 chunks, which makes it impossible to access the state history.
 Also, script execution is currently proxied from the access nodes to execution nodes, which is not scalable.
-The DPS makes access to the execution state _available_ (at any block height) and _scalable_ (so it does not infer load on the network nodes).
+The DPS makes access to the execution state _available_ (at any block height) and _scalable_ (so it does not increase load on the core network).

 Flow is often upgraded with breaking changes that require a network restart.
 The new network with the updated version is started from a snapshot of the previous execution state.
 The final version of the previous execution state remains available through a legacy access node that connects to a legacy execution node, but once again this is limited to the last 300 chunks.